 - You may take advantage of free research ideas and guidance from industry professionals to help you plan investments or trade across several categories.

-There are also drawbacks to creating a 3 in 1 account with ICICI Direct with so many perks.
+There are also drawbacks to open 3 in 1 Demat account in ICICI with ICICI Direct with so many perks.
 Among them are the following:

 The broker pays extra for brokerage in comparison to other full-service stockbrokers.